GeniusPlums/super-duper-engine/SETUP.md

-# JVMPay Landing Page Setup Guide
+# mudrape Landing Page Setup Guide

-This guide will help you set up Google Analytics and the contact form database integration for the JVMPay landing page.
+This guide will help you set up Google Analytics and the contact form database integration for the mudrape landing page.

 ## Prerequisites